okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/submission3-process/index.md

 ### Step 3: Approved

 * **Action required** &mdash; Your submission has passed the QA testing process.
 Click **Publish Integration** to approve it for publication to the OIN catalog.
-* **Pending review by Okta** &mdash; The Okta OIN team will publish your submission within 3 business days.
+* **Pending review by Okta** &mdash; The Okta OIN team will publish your submission within three business days.

 ### Step 4: Published